OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 Use nmap to scan for open ports of the host provided at the play link below, identify applications running on each port, use Metaploit or a exploit script you find online to take advantage of the first vulnerability.

-#### Getting setup

-Here are instructions on how to get your pen-tester environment setup:

 #### Instructions for Completing the Challenge

 - Run nmap